Australian Army: Pacific

-In December 1941, following the Bombing of Pearl Harbour, Australia declared war on Japan.
+In December 1941, following the Bombing of Pearl Harbor, Australia declared war on Japan.
 Consequently, the AIF was requested to return home, as the subsequent rapid conquest of Southeast Asia extremely concerned Australian policymakers, and the militia was mobilised.
 After the Fall of Singapore, and the consequent capture of the entire 8th Division as POWs, this concern only grew.
 These events hastened the relief of the Rats of Tobruk, while the other divisions were immediately recalled to reinforce New Guinea.
 General conscription was reintroduced, though service was again limited to Australian possessions, which caused tension between the AIF and Militia.
 This was in addition to the CMF's perceived inferior fighting ability, with these grievances earning the Militia their nicknames of "koalas" and "chocos" or "chocolate soldiers".

 The Imperial Japanese Navy's failure in the Battle of the Coral Sea, was the impetus for the Imperial Japanese Army to try to capture Port Moresby via the Owen Stanley Range.
 On 21 July 1942, the Japanese began the Kokoda Campaign after landing at Gona; attempts to defeat them by Australian battalions were met with eventual success.
 Resultant offensive operations concluded with the Japanese being driven out of New Guinea entirely.
 In parallel with these defences, the Battle of Milne Bay was waged, and when the Japanese were repulsed, it was considered their first significant reversal for the war.
 In November 1942, the campaign ended after the Japanese withdrawal, with Australian advances leading to the Battle of Buna–Gona.

 In early 1943, the Salamaua–Lae campaign began, with operations against the entrenched Japanese aimed towards recapturing the eponymous towns.
 This culminated in the capture of Lae, held by the 7th Division in early September 1943, from a successful combined amphibious landing at Lae and an airborne landing at Nadzab.
 The seaborne assault was notable as it was the first large–scale amphibious operation since Gallipoli.
 Subsequently, Salamaua was taken days later on 11 September 1943, by a separate joint Australia–US attack.
 The Battle of Lae was additionally part of the wider Huon Peninsula campaign.
 Following Lae's capture, the Battle of Finschhafen commenced with a relatively swift control of objectives, with subsequent Japanese counterattacks beaten off.
 On 17 November 1943, a major offensive that began with the Battle of Sattelberg, continued with the Battle of Wareo, and concluded with the Battle of Sio on 15 January 1944, was unleashed.
 The momentum of this advance was continued by the 8th Brigade, as they pursued the enemy in retreat, which culminated with the Battle of Madang.